aics-int/napari-allencell-annotator/README.md

 developed at the Allen Institute for Cell Science for both blind, unbiased and un-blind microscope image annotating.
 This toolkit supports easy image set selection from a file finder and creation of annotation templates (text, checkbox, drop-down, and spinbox).
-With napari's multi-dimensional image viewing capabilities and AICSImageIO's image reading and metadata conversion, the plugin seamlessly allows users to view each image in a set and annotate according to the selected template.
+With napari's multi-dimensional image viewing capabilities, the plugin seamlessly allows users to view each image and write annotations into the custom template.
 Annotation templates can be written to a json file for sharing or re-using.
-After annotating, both annotation template data and the annotations written for the image set are saved to csv file, which can be re-opened for further annotating and conveniently stores annotations.
+After annotating, the annotation template, image file list, and the annotation values are conveniently saved to csv file, which can be re-opened for further annotating.

 -   Supports the following image types:
     - `OME-TIFF`